alanwilter/acpype/README.md

 **NB:**

 - By installing via `conda` or using via `docker` you get `AmberTools v.21.11` and `OpenBabel v3.1.1`.
-Our `AmberTools v.21.11` comes with binary `charmmgen` from `AmberTools17` in order to generate CHARMM topologies.
+Our `AmberTools v.21.11` is a stripped version from the original containing only the necessary binaries and libraries and comes with the `charmmgen` binary from `AmberTools17` in order to generate CHARMM topologies.
-- By installing via `pip` you get `AmberTools` (as described above) embeded.
-However, the included binaries may not work in your system (library dependecies issues) and with only provide binaries for Linux (Ubuntu20) and Mac OSX.
+- By installing via `pip` you get `AmberTools` (as described above) embedded.
+However, the included binaries may not work in your system (library dependencies issues) and with only provide binaries for Linux (Ubuntu20) and macOS (Intel).

 ##### To Test, if doing via `git`